ZOMG, I'm a blogger now :).

 When trying to test all these commits that blackie did earlier today, I

-realized that various libraries in extragear/graphics were
+realized that various libraries in extragear/graphics

 apparently moved away from their former location.
 As it took me almost two